• Skip to primary navigation

 • pepper

-He would then massage the meat for about 30 seconds to make sure it absorbed the seasoning.
+He would then massage the meat for about 30 seconds to ensure it absorbed the seasoning.

 The barbecue